Journal of Orthopaedic Research

 - Guidelines on optimizing your article for maximum discoverability.

-The Journal of Orthopaedic Research is the forum for the rapid publication of high quality reports of new information on the full spectrum of orthopaedic research including life sciences, engineering, clinical and translational studies.
+Articles considered by Journal of Orthopaedic Research: Journal of Orthopaedic Research is the forum for the rapid publication of high quality reports of new information on the full spectrum of orthopaedic research, integrating life sciences, engineering, clinical and translational studies.
 We consider for publication Research Articles, Perspectives Review Articles, Letters to the Editor, and Society News.

 Journal of Orthopaedic Research is pleased to offer authors web-based submission and peer-review.